2022

 In spite of failing to persuade any city officials to support their position the Alta Heights Neighborhood Coalition resorts to filing a disruptive CEQA lawsuit designed to exhaust the childcare provider of available resources.
 Resources that would otherwise be used to help low income families access childcare.
 This type of lawsuit is frequently used by NIMBY organizations to stop progress on projects that have received full approval.

-Will Napa allow NIMBYism to block much needed childcare for people who desperately need it throughout our community?
+Will Napa allow NIMBYism to abuse our legal system to block much needed childcare for people who desperately need it throughout our community?
 If you agree Napa should be a place where children and families can thrive then get involved and take action today!

 Copyright © 2024 - All Rights Reserved.